ivanstudyblog/ivanstudyblog.github.io/_pages/search.md

 permalink: /2025/
 ---

-### I will add bullet points in descending date order of some things I am doing (besides applying for jobs) in 2025
+### I added bullet points in descending date order of some things I am doing in 2025

-*Updated: 1 Dec 2025*
+*Updated: 31 Dec 2025*

+## December

+- completed tryhackme's Advent of Cyber 2025
+- read How We Learn by Stanislas Dehaene

 ## November